 The Department of Accounting and General Services, after having reviewed the environmental assessment which examined the environmental impacts of the above named project, has concluded that there will not be any long-term adverse impacts to the environment and, therefore, has determined that an environmental impact statement is not required.
+Four (4) copies of the environmental assessment prepared for this project are enclosed.

-Proposing Action
+Proposed Action

-Proposed is the redevelopment of the Laumaka Work Release Center as part of the Oahu Community Correctional Center (OCCC) complex master plan to mitigate substandard and inefficient facilities.
-The Laumaka Work Release Center will be reconstructed to expand its bed capacity from 15 to 96 to better serve inmates towards their successful re-integration back into society.
-The proposed improvements are designed, in part, to meet the requirements set by the October, 1985, Consent Decree regarding confinement conditions at the OCCC.
+Proposed is the renovation, replacement and construction of improvements at the Oahu Community Correctional Center (OCCC) complex as masterplanned to mitigate substandard and inefficient facilities.
+The proposed improvements are designed, in part, to meet the requirements set by the October 1985 Consent Decree regarding confinement conditions at the OCCC.